Majself

-Michal Švehla (7 February 1987), known as Majself, is a Slovak rapper and musician.
+Michal Švehla (born 7 February 1987), known as Majself, is a Slovak rapper and musician.
 He was born in Bratislava, Czechoslovakia.

 Career

 Majself won the Vytiahni sov majk television competition of Musiq1 in 2010.
 In 2012, he released his first mixtape "Číslo 7 žije" which featured Separ, Plexo, Rasco, and Wuty.

 Majself released the studio album Eden in 2015, which inspired by the artist's life, when his childhood friend fell into hard drugs at a young age, had a car accident and ended up in a rehabilitation center.
 However, she recovered and her story is featured as an inspiration for people not to give up.

 In May 2016, Majself collaborated with Grizzly and released the album Neptun.
 It contains seven songs including collaborations with Kali; "Iný", on which Plexo also participated, or "What do you want more" with Kali and Separ.

 After a two-year hiatus, Majself released his first multi-genre album, Romeo and Juliet, which centers on his relationship with his wife Júlia.

 In 2023, Majself incorporated this influence into the song "Vibe", with a video shot in Prague under the baton of Czech director Randy Cold.
 The song "Na dne" was created in collaboration with rapper Kali and Czech musician Refew.
 The video was created under the supervision of the young Czech director Nikita Rublev.